top of page

 • who pays expenses during the case

-• what occurs if the case is unsuccessful
+• what happens if the case is unsuccessful

-Understanding the written agreement is important before signing.
+Understanding the written agreement before signing is important.

 What are disbursements?

-Disbursements are costs a law firm expends on a case.
-They may include:
+Disbursements are expenses a law firm pays while advancing a case.

 • medical records